Quiescent Big Bang formation in $2+1$ dimensions: Energy estimates

+Additionally, one can use \eqref{eq:quiesc-en-imp-2+1}, along with \eqref{eq:Ric-en-top-imp} for the top order curvature term, to bound the penultimate line of \eqref{eq:vlasov-indiv}, as well as \eqref{eq:total-en-imp-2+1} to bound the metric errors in the final line.
+This yields

-and can thus, for $\omega<\frac1{24}$ and $\eta$ small enough, be bounded along with the spacetime and scalar field energies using \eqref{eq:total-en-imp}.
-Again, \eqref{eq:vlasov-en-imp} now follows directly from the Gronwall lemma for $J=K=0$.
-The full statement follows by iterating over $K$ for each $J>0$ and then over $J$.
+For $\omega<\frac{1}{24}$ \change{and $\eta\ll\omega$}, the last line is simply bounded by $\epsilon^4a(t)^{-c\epsilon^\frac18}$ up to a constant.
+Again, \eqref{eq:vlasov-en-imp-2+1} for $J=K=0$ now follows directly from the Gronwall lemma, since the second line does not appear, and the full statement follows by iterating over $K$ for each $J>0$ and then over $J$. \end{proof}